 What is LSN (Log Sequence Number)?

 Every record that is made in the SQL Server transaction logs is assigned with unique identifiers.
-It acts as an ID to each record and if it is known then they can be retrieved easily.
+It acts as an ID to each record and if it is known then it can be retrieved easily.
 Hence, It is necessary to have LSN number and Full or Logged Recovery Model before recovery of deleted records in SQL Server 2016, 2014, 2012, 2008 and 2005

 Retrieve Accidentally Deleted Records from SQL with LSN